Divorce Counsel For Business Owners

 While it can get expensive, lawyers frequently seek ways to reduce expert costs.
 For example, a lawyer may obtain a preliminary “rough” estimate of value from the expert at reduced cost in order to consider whether it’s necessary for the expert to perform a full valuation of your company.
 You may learn that the case simply doesn’t support the cost of performing a full valuation.
 Experts are also frequently used in connection with settlement negotiations in an effort to avoid litigation and the significant increase in the costs of going to court.
 Or one expert is hired by both sides as a “neutral” expert rather than spending money on two separate experts.
 You should discuss with your lawyer the various ways you can potentially reduce the cost of a full valuation by an expert which can cost upwards of $5,000 to $10,000 or more.

 Your lawyer will want to reach out to an expert as soon as reasonably possible in order to retain him or her before the other side does.
 Frequently, one or two particular valuation experts are more sought after than others in a particular area of the state (or even statewide).
 Further, there are a limited number of experts who have experience in valuing businesses for the specific purpose of divorce.
 Lawyers generally establish working relationships with particular experts who have the needed experience.
-The expert’s experience and advice is also a useful tool in negotiations and developing overall case strategy.
+The expert’s experience and advice are also useful tools in negotiations and developing an overall case strategy.
 It’s best to talk to the expert early.
-So, be prepared to discuss the matter of your company or business interest with your attorney at the beginning of your case.”